ArmandoPires103/lab-user-experience-and-design/readme.md

 ### Report Writing

-Prepare a report with the following structure:
+Prepare a mini-report with the following structure:

 1. **Introduction:** Brief description of the website's purpose.
 1. **Methodology:** Outline the methods used for analysis (e.g., heuristic evaluation, user journey mapping).